transferwise/pipelinewise/docs/installation_guide/creating_pipelines.rst

     1 pipeline(s)

-Congratulations, at this point you have successfuly çreated your first pipeline in PipelineWise and it's now ready to run.
-If you want you can create a new git repository and push the ``pipelinewise_samples`` directory into it to keep everything under version control.
+Congratulations!
+At this point you have successfully çreated your first pipeline in PipelineWise and it's now ready to run.
+You may want you can create a new git repository and push the ``pipelinewise_samples`` directory into it to keep everything under version control.

 Now you can head to the :ref:`running_pipelines` section to run the pipelines and to start replicating data.